voidnologo/voidnologo.github.io/_posts/poligion/2014-01-15-false-heros.md

-Just as you can’t have a war on drugs without DEA agents, just as you can’t have invasive airline security procedures without TSA agents, and just as you can have a police state without police, so you can’t have a war without soldiers.
+Just as you can’t have a war on drugs without DEA agents, just as you can’t have invasive airline security procedures without TSA agents, and just as you can't have a police state without police, so you can’t have a war without soldiers.